 Do you have an impact on your visitor’s ability to evacuate?

-In addition to having a GEEP in place, if you’re a medical practice/dental surgery/opticians, some of your clients could be under mild sedation or have impaired vision.
+In addition to having a GEEP in place, if you’re a medical practice, dental practice or opticians, some of your clients could be under mild sedation or have impaired vision.
 This could make them disorientated and require assistance to evacuate the building.
-Even though this could only be for a short time, there should be a plan in place to ensure someone takes charge and assists people in evacuating.